 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that is highly specific, comprehensive, and well-structured.
-It lists concrete capabilities, includes abundant natural trigger terms, provides explicit 'when to use' guidance, and even includes a negative boundary to prevent confusion with a related skill.
-The only minor note is that the description is quite dense, but the information density is justified and well-organized.
+It lists concrete capabilities, includes abundant natural trigger terms, explicitly states when to apply the skill, and even provides a negative boundary to prevent conflicts with a related skill.
+The only minor concern is that the description is quite dense, but the information is all relevant and useful for skill selection.

 | Dimension | Reasoning | Score |